Maria Miret, UAM

 Value Conflict, Lack of Rewards, and Sense of Community as Psychosocial Risk Factors of Burnout in Communication Professionals (Press, Radio, and Television).
 Santiago Gascón, Ricardo Fueyo-Díaz, Luis Borao, Michael P Leiter, Álvaro Fanlo-Zarazaga, Bárbara Oliván-Blázquez, Alejandra Aguilar-Latorre.
 International Journal of Environmental Research and Public Health.
 2021 Jan

-María Miret is an international freelance journalist covering health issues and Communications Officer of EMPOWER.
+María Miret is an international freelance journalist covering health issues who works as a Communications Officer of EMPOWER.
 She has created the “Broken souls” project about journalism and mental health.